nclan1/inventory-insight-app/README.md

 # Inventory Insight

 Inventory Insight is a simple CRUD (Create, Read, Update, Delete) application for tracking inventory.
-It's built with modern web technologies and is currently a work in progress.
+It is currently a work in progress.
+This is pretty much the same concept as my other todo.list app but this uses nextjs framework + firebase instead of mongodb as the database.
+I also don't have to set up a backend express server.

 ## Tech Stack